edubart/nelua-lang/docs/pages/overview.md

 ```

 ### Do
-Do blocks are useful to create arbritary scopes to avoid colision of
+Do blocks are useful to create arbitrary scopes to avoid collision of
 variable names, also useful to use in combination with defer statement:

 ```euluna